 Ofsted Childcare Register

 Letters are sent by the government to all registered eligible nannies.
-If you do not receive this letter or have lost it you can contact the Childcare Service Helpline on 0300 123 4097 for guidance.
+If a nanny does not receive this letter or has lost it, they can contact the Childcare Service Helpline on 0300 123 4097 for guidance.

-If you are a nanny in Scotland, please visit the Scottish Care Inspectorate for more information on how to register as a nanny or contact your local Tinies branch for guidance.
+For information on the childcare Ofsted registration of nannies in Scotland, please visit the Scottish Care Inspectorate for more information or contact your local Tinies branch for guidance.

-In Wales, nannies can register on the Care and Social Services Inspectorate Wales Childcare at Home Voluntary Approval Scheme or contact your local Tinies branch for guidance.
+In Wales, nannies need to be registered on the Care and Social Services Inspectorate Wales Childcare at Home Voluntary Approval Scheme or contact your local Tinies branch for guidance.

-In Northern Ireland, nannies can register on the NI Direct Government Services Home Childcarer Approval Scheme or contact your local Tinies branch for guidance.
+In Northern Ireland, nannies need to be registered on the NI Direct Government Services Home Childcarer Approval Scheme or contact your local Tinies branch for guidance.

 Nannies registering with Ofsted

 Why should nannies register on the Ofsted Childcare Register?